chaksoham/FileManager/README.md

-# FileManager
+# DirectoryManager
-Java as a language interaction with files and mysql database Hi ,
- Have a wonderful time
+Watchdir , keeps check on a directory and notifies when any file in the directory is updated,deleted or edited.